signal86/alchemylangOld/README.md

 &thinsp;a.redirect_to https://google.com<br>
 &thinsp;a.underline false</code><br>
 &emsp;Modifier functions are parsed by their arguments, for example <code>false</code> being the first argument for <code>a.underline false</code>.
 Some arguments may be longer than one word, but in general it should be expected to be one word.<br>
 &emsp;A <strong>unique modifier function</strong> is a modifier function that is used by one component specifically (or by multiple, but with different workings each time).
-This can include something like <code>font</code>, which would throw a syntax error if used on something like an image.
+This can include something like <code>font</code>, which would throw a syntax error if used on something like an image.<br>
 <details>
     <summary>Standard library of modifier functions (No uniques)</summary>
     <br>